kubeflow/website/content/en/docs/distributions/gke/gcp-e2e.md

 +++
-title = "Tutorial: End-to-end Kubeflow on GCP" description = "Training an MNIST model with Kubeflow on Google Cloud Platform" weight = 90
+title = "Tutorial: End-to-end Kubeflow on Google Cloud" description = "Training an MNIST model with Kubeflow on Google Cloud Platform" weight = 90